blentz100/blentz100/README.md

 ## 📫 Best Way to Get in Touch: ...

 If you are a Promineo Tech student please send me a direct message on slack.
+Otherwise send an email.

 <!--